-We heard that people expect best practice and experience to be taken into account in the selection of modes and routes in order to ensure safety and security.
-In exploring choices between modes and between routes, people also said it will be important for them to see that factors such as the following are being considered, some of which mirror the lived experience of people who regularly travel routes in the area:
+People expect best practice and experience to be taken into account in the selection of modes and routes in order to ensure safety and security.
+In exploring choices between modes and between routes, it will be important for them to see that factors such as the following are being considered, some of which mirror the lived experience of people who regularly travel routes in the area:

-- Risk of accident (e.g. based on historical accident and operational data); - Risk of security breach (e.g. relative ease of access); - Adequacy of transportation infrastructure (e.g. quality of roads and tracks) with some indicating that much of their transportation infrastructure needs maintenance and modernization; - Potential environmental impacts (e.g. on wildlife and surrounding terrain); - Weather and the ability to adapt to seasonal changes (e.g. snow, ice, rain and floods); - Ease of containment and access by first responders in the event of an incident; - Analysis of the relative merits of opting for bigger loads and fewer trips versus smaller loads and more numerous trips; - The frequency and nature of handling and transfers (particularly for worker exposure); and - Adaptability of modes to future innovations in transportation (e.g. autonomous automobiles).
+- Application of Indigenous science and local knowledge; - · Risk of accident (e.g., based on historical accident and operational data); - Risk of security breach (e.g., relative ease of access); - Adequacy of transportation infrastructure (e.g., quality of roads and tracks) with some indicating that much of their transportation infrastructure needs maintenance and modernization; - Potential environmental impacts (e.g., on wildlife and surrounding terrain); - Weather and the ability to adapt to seasonal changes (e.g., snow, ice, rain, and floods); - Further understanding of Indigenous and local knowledge and application to transportation program (e.g., along potential transportation corridors); - · Ease of containment and access by first responders in the event of an incident; - Analysis of the relative merits of opting for bigger loads and fewer trips versus smaller loads and more numerous trips; - The frequency and nature of handling and transfers (particularly for worker exposure); and - Adaptability of modes to future innovations in transportation (e.g., autonomous automobiles).

-People anticipate that not all objectives will be able to be equally met; there will need to be some balancing or trade-offs between objectives.
-In doing so, there ought to be no compromise in safety.
-We heard that most people expect that transportation routes would and should be selected by experts based on a consideration of trade-offs, and pros and cons, including:
+There will need to be some balancing or trade-offs between objectives.
+In doing so, there will need to be no compromise in safety.
+Transportation routes would and should be selected by experts based on a consideration of trade-offs, and pros and cons, including:

-- · Proximity to population centres and schools; - · Proximity to sensitive environmental areas; - · Response time for first responders/emergency response; - Potential need to improve existing or build new infrastructure (e.g. extension of rail track); - Conditions of the route during winter and inclement weather (e.g. days of rain and snowfall); - Potential for traffic congestion and potential impact on commuters; - Assessment of political and social acceptance; - Trade-off between a longer route that goes through less densely populated areas versus a shorter route that goes through more densely populated areas; and - The need to vary routes for security reasons.
+- · Proximity to population centres and schools; - Proximity to sensitive environmental areas; - Proximity to water bodies; - · Response time for first responders/emergency response; - Potential need to improve existing or build new infrastructure (e.g., extension of rail track); - Conditions of the route during winter and inclement weather (e.g., days of rain and snowfall); - Potential for traffic congestion and potential impact on commuters; - Assessment of political and social acceptance; - Trade-off between a longer route that goes through less densely populated areas versus a shorter route that goes through more densely populated areas; and - The need to vary routes for security reasons.

-g.
-The emerging framework
+h.
+The framework

-A framework of public expectations, principles and priorities for the APM used fuel transportation plan is emerging from these discussions and is outlined at a high level in figure 1.
+A framework of public expectations, principles and priorities for the APM used fuel transportation plan is emerging from these discussions and is outlined below at a high level.